 These colourful cards are simple to make & a great way to explore colour mixing.
-To make them we used dot markers/easy painters (like these from Early Learning Centre) which are perfect for littlies to use.
+To make them we used dot markers/paint dabbers (like these from Early Learning Centre) which are perfect for under 5's to use.
 Minnie first made a card like this when she was 9 months, & the chunky dot markers were ideal for her to hold & manipulate.

 To make them I cut a heart template from card & attached to a sheet of folded card using white-tack.
 You could use spray mount to obtain a neater finish, but we like the effect the white-tack produces with the rough, blended edges.